Mastering Corporate Messaging: Examples, Framework and Strategies

 1. Differentiators

-List three to four of them that you’ll communicate throughout every touchpoint.
-These could include your products’ quality, service, or price point.
+The messaging document must define what makes a company different.
+List three to four of them to communicate throughout every touchpoint.
+These could include the products’ quality, service, or price point.

 2. Key Messages

-Your core messages should be simple, captivating, and easy to understand.
-Your key messages should communicate your main benefits to your audience.
+The core messages should be simple, captivating, and easy to understand.
+They should communicate the primary benefits to an audience.
 They should be convincing and stimulate customers to take the desired action.

 3. Brand Values

-Identify the values that contribute directly to your company and form the foundation of your messaging.
+The document should include the core values, that is, beliefs and behaviors that guide how a business operates.
+Identify the values that contribute directly to a company and form the foundation of the messaging.

 4. Value Proposition